btweinstein/btweinstein.github.io/computation.md

 ### 2. [Scientific Computing Repositories](./scientific_computing)

 These repositories focused on creating fast numerical simulations to help me understand the physics governing my experiments.
 In these repositories, I extensively utilized GPU computing and efficient single-threaded code.
-The [Institute for Applied Computational Sciences](https://iacs.seas.harvard.edu/) awarded me a $25,000 scholarship to further develop one of my favorite scientific computing projects, a [2-dimensional GPU-powered Lattice Boltzmann Fluid Mechanics Simulator](./scientific_computing).
+The Harvard [Institute for Applied Computational Sciences](https://iacs.seas.harvard.edu/) awarded me a $25,000 scholarship to further develop one of my favorite scientific computing projects, a [2-dimensional GPU-powered Lattice Boltzmann Fluid Mechanics Simulator](./scientific_computing).
 Like the above, I almost always use object-oriented code.

 ## My Favorite Programming Tools